HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/kafka.md

 bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --partitions 2 --replication-factor 2 --topic demo-tracking
 ```

-It wil return lots of line and:
+It will return lots of lines and:
 "Created topic demo tracking"

-IIt now formed 4 partitions (2 partitions, 2 replicated).
+It now formed 4 partitions (2 partitions, 2 replicated).

 List all topics in a cluster using the following command: